ruchiradhar/performance_compass/README.md

 1. Create venv environment with requirements.txt
 2. Initial setup with setup.py
-3. Create src with components, pipeline.
+3. Create src with components and pipeline folder in it.
+For all three, create an `__init__.py` inside
 3. Within src, implement utils, logging and exception.
+4. Perform EDA and basic model training in Notebook
+5. Migrate code to python file.